dzmitry-pinchuk/LogisticanDB/README.md

 # LogisticanDB
-Connect with BD, set info about users
+Connect to BD, get info about users